nabbelbabbel/gitlab-cir-ubuntu-gcc7-python2/README.md

-# Docker image of a GitLab CI Runner to run builds for using GCC5 and Python2 on Ubuntu 14.04.
+# Docker image of a GitLab CI Runner to run builds using GCC5 and Python2 on Ubuntu 14.04.

 Docker image with GitLab CI Runner, which can run builds for C++, Python and Fortran.